 - Organise giveaways on Twitter and Facebook, this is a great way to gain more followers and fans

 - Offer codes to tech and blog sites so they can run competitions and giveaways for their readers

 - Use them as an incentive to encourage sign-ups to your newsletter (e.g. chance to win 10 promo codes each month)

 Before I wrap up this article I thought it'd be fun to put into practice the marketing tactics I've just discussed…

 Win a copy of Ember for Mac!

 I have ten copies of Ember for Mac ($50) up for grabs.
 That’s a grand total of five-hundred-dollars worth of software!

 Ember allows you to take screenshots, record screencasts, capture full webpages, annotate images, and much more.
 It’s one of the most used apps on my Mac, I use it everyday.
 You can think of it like a digital brain, or perhaps Evernote for creatives.

-To win a copy of Ember for Mac simply tweet a link to this article, I’ll pick ten people at random from the list.
-Update: Competition is now over, sorry!
+To win a copy of Ember for Mac simply tweet a link to this article, I’ll pick ten people at random from the list — Good luck!